enkidevs/curriculum/javascript/javascript-core/intro-js/javascript-hello-world.md

 Let's write our first JavaScript program!

-> 👩‍💻 Your task is to use JavaScript's `console.log` function to output **the first thing you'd log in your JavaScript notebook if you just landed on Mars**!
+> 👩‍💻 Your task is to use JavaScript's `console.log` function to output **the first thing you'd log if you just landed on Mars**!

 Here's how you would say hello to Mars: